Inspiring students to use computational thinking and creativity to change the world.

-This department is part of the Technology Faculty.
+This department is part of the Maths Faculty.

 The aim of the Computer Science and Computing Department is to enable every student to: